somasis/musl-wiki/functional-differences-from-glibc.md

 the x87 FPU precision setting on i386) in which case the behaviour of library functions is undefined.

-## math_errhandling
+## `math_errhandling`

-Glibc supports non-zero math_errhandling & MATH_ERRNO, ie. exceptional
+glibc supports non-zero `math_errhandling` & `MATH_ERRNO`, ie. exceptional
-conditions of the mathematical library are reported in errno.
-Musl only supports MATH_ERREXCEPT.
+conditions of the mathematical library are reported in errno. musl only supports `MATH_ERREXCEPT`.

-At least one of MATH_ERRNO and MATH_ERREXCEPT must be supported and Annex F requires MATH_ERREXCEPT support.
-Old platforms and platforms without FPU may not provide the necessary IEEE 754 exception semantics for MATH_ERREXCEPT.
+At least one of `MATH_ERRNO` and `MATH_ERREXCEPT` must be supported and Annex F requires `MATH_ERREXCEPT` support.
+Old platforms and platforms without FPU may not provide the necessary IEEE 754 exception semantics for `MATH_ERREXCEPT`.
 On such platforms an implementation can only fall back to the classic errno based error reporting that was already present in C89.
 (Note: the errno based method provides less information, only EDOM and ERANGE is reported and the semantics is